-Students must be in good standing, and not involved in a process of review.
-Students who have been terminated from a field placement or have had field-may not be approved for an employment-based field placement.
-The field placement must allow the student to participate in activities that link directly to the nine social work competencies (below).
+Students must be in good standing, and not involved in a review process.
+Students who have been terminated from a field placement may not be approved for an employment-based field placement.
+The field placement must allow the student to participate in activities directly linked to the nine social work competencies (below).
 This may or may not be in the same setting as the student's current work.

 The current best practice is for students to have separate and unique work and field responsibilities.
-If this is not possible, and regular work duties are requested to count as field, the student must also propose some supplemental learning opportunities beyond work duties.
-If students are using any of their regular work hours to count as field, they must complete a Capstone Project (description below).
+If this is not possible, and regular work duties are requested to count as field, the student must also propose supplemental learning opportunities beyond work duties.
+If students use any of their regular work hours to count as field, they must complete a Capstone Project (description below).
 If their work and field duties/hours are separate, they do not need to complete a Capstone project.